- September 9, 2019

 - Posted by: airwin

-- Category: Peripheral Artery Disease
+- Category: Peripheral Arterial Disease

 Peripheral Arterial Disease (PAD) is a condition caused by a plaque buildup in the arteries of legs, restricting blood flow to the lower extremities.
 Elderly patients and cigarette smokers are particularly at risk.
 But perhaps the most at-risk population for PAD are patients with diabetes mellitus.
 It is important that patients with diabetes be aware of the warning signs and symptoms of PAD so it can be treated early, before foot ulcers or other serious conditions develop.